eth-educators/eth-docker-docs/website/docs/Support/Update.md

 run shared components in a different directory, such as the execution client, you'd `cd` into those directories and run the command there.

-And restart the entire stack: `docker-compose down && docker-compose up -d`
+And restart changed containers: `docker-compose up -d`

 Then verify that the components are coming up okay again by looking at logs:
 - `docker-compose logs -f consensus` for the consensus client